debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

 If you prefer being notified when alarms are triggered and change states on your device fleet, see [Setting alarm notification emails](../device-manager-settings.md#setting-alarm-notification-emails).

+&nbsp;

 1. In the navigation panel, click **Devices**.

 2. In the Devices panel, click the **List** tab.

-    -\> In the Alarm column, a color displays the number of alarms that have not been acknowledged, whether active or cleared, with the highest state of them.
+    -\&gt; In the Alarm column, a color displays the number of alarms that have not been acknowledged, whether active or cleared, with the highest state of them.
 Green is for cleared alarm, that is considered as a final state.
 For more information about alarm